 Samphire Hoe, the nature reserve of Eurotunnel located between Folkestone and Dover in Kent, is a place for both wildlife to thrive and people to enjoy.
 To maintain the balance between the two, we ask that people stay on the paths, keep dogs on leads and scoop the poop.

-Samphire Hoe has re-opened on 17 June for normal hours, from 7 a.m. until dusk.
+Samphire Hoe has re-opened on 17 June and is open from 7 a.m. until 5 p.m. or dusk, whichever is the earliest.

 In the interests of the protection and comfort of both the public and staff, please: